x35a/kantor/DOM.md

 Why dom interfaces?
 -- dom is a general idea about how to represent documents (eg xml/html/svg) so they had to create some abstract general model first to describe any part of the content in file.
-thats why for example Node is an abstract that is not direct equivalent to html tag. whereas tags have theire own interfaces and these interfaces inherit Node interface.
-[HTML DOM API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API)
+thats why for example Node is an abstract that is not direct equivalent to html tag. whereas tags have theire own interfaces ([html dom api](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API)) and these interfaces inherit Node interface.
 -- dom interfaces (eg Node or Document) provide props, methods, events to navigate and manipulate any part of file content.

 While parsing xml/html/svg file, each part of the file content (like: tags, attrs, text inside tag, comments, whitespaces, line breaks, etc) converts into object.